Babcock Ranch, Florida: Development

 Babcock Ranch will have eight magnet schools administered by Charlotte County Public Schools.
 The elementary schools will be near the center of each village, and the high school will be accessible by bike trails.
 In addition, Florida Gulf Coast University plans to build a satellite campus in Babcock Ranch.
 All commercial buildings and homes in Babcock Ranch must be certified as energy-efficient and constructed according to Florida Green Building Coalition standards.
 Some homes will be constructed using insulated panel design.

+Babcock Ranch was designed as "Florida's first storm-proof town" capable of withstanding hurricane force winds and rain.
+It sustained a hit from Hurricane Ian in 2022 with minimal wind damage or flooding, and the community never lost power.